 To set it up, go into your chat tab and click on “auto invites.”
 From there, you can create a new invite that will look something like this:

 You can add as many or as few conditions as you would like

 If I knew from heatmaps or recordings that my shipping page had a higher abandonment rate, I could select conditions like the example above to help clarify the shipping page for visitors.

 Real-life campaign situation: The case for promo codes

 Circling back the post from fashion blogger Shaeffer, let’s say I ended up buying the shoes a few weeks after I initially saw the post.

 By that point, the link in her Insta-story or profile would be for a different product thus requiring me to find the shoes from Google search.

-If Nordstrom were just using an affiliate link to track how Schaeffer drove sales, my visit and purchase would not necessarily be linked to her.
+If Nordstrom were just to track how Schaeffer drove sales, my visit and purchase would not necessarily be linked to her.

 Why it helps: In my situation, I didn’t visit Nordstrom from Schaeffer’s link.
 She would not have been given credit for driving my purchase, even though she was the sole reason I visited Nordstrom.